magarittenguyen/magarittenguyen.github.io/_posts/2022-10-12-STT558-project2-group2c-blog-post.md

 With this data I created contingency tables.
 One, looking at the association of vegan and vegetarian food, one lookng at sources where the recipies came from and how healthy they were, and lastly sources of where the recipies came from and weather or not they wre expensive -- expensive meaning that the price was higher than the 75% percentile of the data.
 I also create a couple of boxplots, scatter plots, and have a regression like overlaying a scatter plot.

 We spent time apart and together writing our narrative and proof reading it for a couple hours.
+We also tried to draw conclusions the best we could from out EDA.

 In summary, the process of our project is as follows:

+> - Set up GitHub Repo
+> - Give access to second member
+> - Set up and sync to RStudio in compauter to GitHub Repo
+> - Create README.md file for rendering
+> - Know that the RMarkdown page and the render file are seperate files
+> - Call an API, we chose the Spoonacular Food and Recipe API
+> - Figuering out how to aceess and parse the data -- HW4 (API) and HW5 (plotting) were useful
+> - Once we could get it to work for one scenario, we created a function
-> - Built custom functions to interact with some of the Spoonacular Food and Recipe API endpoints like ComplexSearch and findByNutrients
+> - Built functions to interact with some of the Spoonacular Food and Recipe API endpoints like ComplexSearch and findByNutrients
 > - Retrieved some of the data based on different user modifications
-> - Did exploratory data analysis (EDA):
->> - Using contingency tables
->> - Numerical summaries like mean, median, min, max, standard standard deviaiton
->> - Data visualization methods like plotting -- bar plot, box plot, histogram, scatter plot, scatter plots with linear models overlayed.
+> - Called function for atleast two situations - 6 endpoints - we chose (cuisine, recipe, ingredient, number of obs that could be returned (max 100), diet, min protein, max protien)
+> - Once we ran 2 senarios we started to do EDA
+> - Contingency tables (remeber no meaning is intended beacuse... we didnt know what we were searching for, but just kind of "farting around in the dark...")
+> - Added few new vars from ones we had
+> - Added summary stats like a five number summary on protein content (g) ...
+> - Plotting: bar, histogram, boxplot, scatterplot overlay, own scatter plot, scattter plot with regression over lay (mostly looking at protein content in vegan and vegatarian food)
+> - Some interesting findings, there are recipes that have higher protein content than even non vegetarian reipes... makes sense eggs high protein (especially egg whites)

 Some interesting findings for our specific vingette examples: